 2. Register your opinion on the White House page.

-3. Sign our petition
+3. Sign our petition.

 4. Join Beagle Freedom Project!
 We need your support now than ever to fight this.
 Donate, volunteer, and get involved!